lordmulder/LameXP/doc/Manual.md

 LameXP *can* be used to convert audio files that have been extracted from an Audio CD, but it currently can **not** extract ("rip") the audio tracks from the Audio CD directly.
 Consequently you will have to extract the audio tracks first, before you can convert them with LameXP.
 We recommend using the [*Exact Audio Copy*](http://www.exactaudiocopy.de/) software for that purpose.
 When ripping tracks from an Audio CD, always save the tracks as *uncompressed* Wave files (or as lossless FLAC files) in order to avoid quality loss!

 *Warning:* The Windows Explorer will show CDA files (such as `Track01.cda`) on an Audio CD.
 These are just *dummy* files!
 Actually an Audio CD does **not** contain a file system.
 Thus there are **no** files either.
 There only are *audio tracks* on an Audio CD.
 These audio tracks *can* be extracted as files (e.g. Wave Audio files), by using a proper ripping software.
 Then the extracted files can be converted.
-At the same time, any attempt to copy or convert the dummy `*.cda` is **not** going to work!
+At the same time, any attempt to convert the dummy `*.cda` files is **not** going to work!

+## Q: Is there a way to use *custom* binaries with LameXP?

+LameXP is a GUI front-end that uses a number third-party tools.
+All of these tools are already "built-in", with only a few exceptions.
+Therefore it is **not** normally required to provide separate binaries &ndash; LameXP uses the built-in binaries by default.
+If,&nbsp;however, you wish to use a *custom* (user-provided) binary, rather than the built-in binary, then this is still possible!

+In order to replace a "built-in" binary, simply put the user-provided binary to the following location:

+	<install_folder>\tools\<build_number>\<tool_name>.exe

+If, for example, you want to replace the binary `foobar.exe` and the current build number is **42**, then you'd use this path:

+	C:\Path to your LameXP install folder\tools\42\foobar.exe

+***Warning:*** LameXP has been carefully optimized to work properly with the *built-in* tool versions.
+Also, some of the built-in binaries even contain "unofficial" patches to make them work correctly with LameXP.
+If you replace any of these tools with a *custom* (user-provided) version, there is absolutely **no** guarantee that *your* tool version will work correctly with LameXP!

 &nbsp;